List of Frasier characters: Maris Crane Maris Crane is Niles Crane's wife for the first few seasons of the series. She is unseen on camera, but often the subject of plotlines and jokes. Maris is immensely wealthy, much wealthier than Niles, as well as spoiled, dominating, and neurotic. Many of the characters pointedly dislike her (to Niles' consternation), with Frasier contributing in the show's first episode, "I like her from a distance. You know, the way you like the sun. Maris is like the sun ... except without the warmth".

 As a child, Maris was overweight, but started losing weight and soon became very thin.
 She is described as small, very pale, and pathologically emaciated; Roz originally mistook her for a hat rack, and Niles noted that she once sat on a whoopee cushion without setting it off.
+Her bodyweight is too low to open automatic doors that are activated by a person.
+According to Niles, she also likes to speak in a fictional language called "G-speak" at parties, something she shares with her Aunt Patrice as mentioned in Season One.
+She is also mentioned as having a sister named Bree who was born with only one nostril (whom Frasier once went on a disastrous date with).

-Maris lived in her family's mansion, which has been in the family for four generations, after they made their fortune from urinal cakes.
+Maris lived in her family's mansion, which has been in the family for four generations.
+She claimed they made their fortune from timber, though Niles divorce lawyer discovers it actually came from urinal cakes.
 She met Niles during his internship in Seattle when he stopped to help her as she was banging on the electric gates to get into her home.
 They were married three years later, in 1986.

-Maris makes only two onscreen "appearances": once in the episode "Voyage of the Damned" when her shadow is seen through a shower curtain (she is spoken to but makes no reply), and again in "Rooms with a View", where she appears in Niles' memory, almost completely covered by bandages after surgery.
+Maris makes only two onscreen "appearances": once in the episode "Voyage of the Damned" when her shadow is seen through a shower curtain (she is spoken to but makes no reply), and again in "Rooms with a View", where she appears in Niles' memory, almost completely covered by bandages after cosmetic surgery.
 In "The Seal Who Came to Dinner", the pass-code to Maris's seaside home is described as her "ideal weight", and "what she weighed at her débutante ball" during her pageant years.
 The series of numbers that Niles punched in would mean that Maris, at that time, was 45 pounds and 12 ounces (20.8 kg).
-Aside from her low weight, Maris is subject to various medical problems: she has abnormally tight quadriceps, a rigid spine, many and very specific allergies, she cannot produce saliva, and has a slight webbing of her hands that made her self-conscious enough to shy away from their physical touch.
-She frequently travels to Europe for plastic surgery and expensive, eccentric health treatments.
+Aside from her low weight, Maris is subject to various medical problems: she has abnormally tight quadriceps, a rigid spine, many and very specific allergies (meats, cream, spices), she cannot produce saliva, and has a slight webbing of her hands that made her self-conscious enough to shy away from their physical touch.
+She frequently travels to Switzerland for cosmetic surgery and expensive, eccentric health treatments.